 Early Life Wangari Maathai

 In 1960, she gained a scholarship to study in the US.
 She gained a master’s degree in biology from the University of Pittsburgh.
 She later studied for a doctorate at the University of Munich.
-In 1969, she returned to Nairobi where she became the first East African women to receive a Ph.D – which she gained it in veterinary anatomy.
+In 1969, she returned to Nairobi where she became the first East African woman to receive a PhD – which she gained in veterinary anatomy.

-Maathai’s academic career was successful, and she became the first women to be appointed to various positions of seniority at Nairobi university.
-Using her position of influence, she sought to campaign for equal benefits for the women staff.
+Maathai’s academic career was successful, and she became the first woman to be appointed to various positions of seniority at Nairobi University.
+Using her position of influence, she sought to campaign for equal benefits for the female staff.
 Many of these campaigns were successful.

-In the mid 1970s, Maathai became concerned about the impact of environmental degradation on the economic and social fortunes of Kenya.
-Deforestation was causing landslips and more frequent draughts.
-Poor harvests and lack of rainwater, exacerbated inter tribal conflict as people were forced to fight for meagre resources.
+In the mid-1970s, Maathai became concerned about the impact of environmental degradation on the economic and social fortunes of Kenya.
+Deforestation was causing landslips and more frequent droughts.
+Poor harvests and lack of rainwater, exacerbated inter-tribal conflict as people were forced to fight for meagre resources.
 She felt protecting the environment would prevent many of these economic and social problems.